dhruvraj-singh-rawat/SmartPass/README.md

 - This project is clearly useful in the scenario of LNMIIT, where there is a huge rush outside the gate whenever the college bus arrives from the city to get their bus pass punched.
 - Our college ID’s are embedded with a RFID identification chip inside with a unique code allotted to all the students thus if we combine with server containing the details to process students faster.

-## Solution Tech

-- Build a real-time system RFID powered smart pass access control system using EM-18 RFID Module and Raspberry-pi.
-- Implement a server in FLASK framework with dedicated SQL database maintaining all the user’s information.
-- Establish the interfacing between the Raspberry pi and the Remote Server.

-## Tech Stack

-__POS-END:__ Python, Request , Python Json

-__Backend:__ Python 2.7, Flask Framework, SQLAlchemy, Bootstrap Framework

 ## Control Flow

 1. Student taps its RFID card in the RFID scanner.